 Instead of jumping into a 50-page business planning document, the best course of action is to develop a quick internal document called a business action plan.
-This internal document will help guide you in your business development and set you on the right course toward developing your formal business plan.
-Here are some steps in a typical action plan:
+This internal document will help guide you in your business development and set you on the right course in developing your formal business plan.
+Here are some steps in a typical action plan.

 At first glance, this sounds like a no-brainer.
 But, think a minute.
 It's not.
 You have to have a clear idea of the exact business you want to start before you can either start it or write a business plan about it.
 Are you starting a new traditional business selling one or two product lines?
 Are you an entrepreneur who has developed a great new invention and is seeking capital for selling and marketing that invention?
 Are you offering the public a service?
 Are you a professional blogger who thinks you can make money with your brand new blog and blogging ideas?